a9na/library-management/README.md

 The system will use a simple and intuitive interface with features that allow easy navigation for both staff and members.

-### 2.2 Product Functions
-- **Book Management:** Admin can add, remove, and modify book details.
-- **Member Management:** Admin can add, update, or delete member accounts.
-- **Book Search:** Librarian Users can search for books by title, author, genre, etc.
-- **Borrowing and Returning Books:** Members can borrow books and return them on time.
-- **Notifications:** Members will be notified of overdue books or book availability.

 ### 2.3 User Classes and Characteristics
 The LMS will have three primary user classes:
 - **Reader:** Can view books and borrow them.